Essay Outline – An Ultimate Format Guide & Example

 - It becomes easier to explain it to the audience

-If you want to spend less time on the writing process, then you should learn how to write an essay outline.
+If you want to spend less time on the writing process, you should first learn how to write an outline.
 There are different ways of writing an outline.
 However, the basic essay outline structure applies to all the essay types.

 Furthermore, a short essay consists of five body paragraphs.
 Nevertheless, it may differ for longer essays.